mischavandenburg/blog/content/zet/terraform-linux-vm.md

 ---
-title: Deploying a simple Linux VM to Azure with Terraform
+title: Deploying a Linux VM to Azure with Terraform
 date: 2023-01-07
 tags:
 - DevOps